Rental Application Form

 TenantAlert *39.95 *39.95 *39.95 *39.95

-Calling and emailing an applicant’s references validates a tenant’s personality and habits, which standard screening practices can overlook.
-Simply requiring the applicant to list references will result in them providing the contact details of friends or family.
-Because they will offer high praise for the applicant, landlords should specify that listed references must be employers or previous landlords.
+Calling and emailing an applicant’s references validates an applicant’s personality and habits, which standard screening practices can overlook.
+It is recommended that references be current and previous employers or landlords.

 If the tenant checks all the boxes for making a great tenant (has a worthy credit score, great references, the necessary income, no recent criminal convictions, and so on), the landlord can approve their application.
-The next step is to draft a lease agreement, which binds the tenant to a specific lease term (typically 1 year) and outlines the general terms and conditions they must abide by.
+The next step is to draft a Lease Agreement, which binds the tenant to a specific lease term (typically 1 year).

 Once drafted, the landlord should send the lease to the tenant for signing.
 Once signed by all tenant(s), the landlord will need to collect the first month’s rent, the security deposit, and any other agreed-upon fees.

-Option B. Tenant is Rejected, Write an Adverse Action Letter
+Option C – Tenant is Rejected, Write an Adverse Action Letter

-If the landlord decides to reject the tenant, they will need to deliver the tenant a letter known as an adverse action letter required by the Fair Credit Reporting Act (15 U.S. Code Ch.
-41).
+If the landlord decides to reject the tenant, they will need to deliver the tenant a letter known as an adverse action letter required by the Fair Credit Reporting Act.[7]

 • The applicant can obtain a copy of the report if requested (within 60 days).